 Trail Improvements at Barataria Preserve

-The National Park Service (NPS) proposes to repair hurricane-related damage to the trail network and to:
+The National Park Service (NPS) proposes to improve the trail system in the Barataria Preserve as funding allows by:

-• Evaluate rebuilding certain boardwalks and trails at a higher elevation for greater resilience to flooding, sea level rise, and land subsidence;
+• Rebuilding damaged boardwalks at a higher elevation with rails with sustainable construction materials for greater resilience to flooding, sea level rise and land subsidence.

 More information and maps are available in the newsletter.
 To see the newsletter, please click on the Document List on the left.